jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

 Only 2 Guards, 2 Forwards, and 1 Center can make each of the All-NBA Teams.
-This means that even if the best 5 players in the NBA are forwards that only 2 of them can be featured on the premiere 1st Team.
 Sports Media votes on the All-NBA Team positions, so there is a human element to this analysis that cannot be accounted for (a reporter can easily be biased when voting).

+Final Model

 | Position      | 1st  Team     |   2nd Team    |   3rd  Team   |
 | ------------- | ------------- | ------------- | ------------- |